GREEENGUARD Gold Certified

 Sustainability of Terrazzo

-When considering the life-cycle costs and environmental impact of epoxy terrazzo, the flooring system is valued for its contribution to LEED points established by the U.S. Green Building Council (USGBC).
+When examining the life-cycle costs and environmental impact of epoxy terrazzo, it is valued for its contribution to LEED points established by the U.S. Green Building Council (USGBC).
+As a result, terrazzo has become an attractive choice for architects, builders, and property owners seeking to incorporate sustainable practices into their projects while creating a durable, visually appealing, and environmentally responsible space.

 Green Terrazzo